aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

 <p>The citique method that we used here analysed the following metrics : Usefulness, Completeness, Perceptibility, Truthfulness, Intuitiveness, Aesthetics and Engagement.
 Overall, I think this visualization was a very informative one, the title and subtitle were simple but clear, but I would have rather used a different mode of visualization.
 In partcular, the critique helped me better articulate how I would like to proceed with the modifications. </p>

+<p>Once I was able to discern who the chart was intended for, I realized it made more sense to have a simple chart represent the information around emerging markets, Asia's growth and furture prediction and the change in countries rank into the projected year.
+I would assume that Economists would rather prefer a simple, concise chart to a ostensible one.</p>